1972 World Series: Game 3

-Heavy storms delayed Game 3 by a day, but the Reds got back into the series behind a strong performance from starter Jack Billingham, who held the A's to three hits in eight innings.
+Heavy storms delayed Game 3 by a day, but the Reds got back into the series behind a strong performance from starter Jack Billingham, who held the Athletics to three hits in eight innings.
 The Reds pushed across the game's only run in the seventh when César Gerónimo singled home Tony Pérez.
 Pérez scored despite slipping on the still damp grass as he rounded third.
-Oakland shortstop Bert Campaneris was apparently unaware that Perez had slipped; otherwise, it appeared Campaneris may have had a play at the plate.
+Oakland shortstop Bert Campaneris was apparently unaware that Pérez had slipped; otherwise, it appeared Campaneris may have had a play at the plate.
 Clay Carroll pitched the ninth for the save.

 A rare trick play occurred in the eighth inning.
 The Reds had Joe Morgan on third and Bobby Tolan on first base with Rollie Fingers pitching to NL MVP Johnny Bench.
 Fingers pitched carefully to Bench before Tolan stole second base on ball three.
-After the stolen base, with the count 3–2 on Bench, A's manager Dick Williams visited the mound.
+After the stolen base, with the count 3–2 on Bench, Athletics manager Dick Williams visited the mound.
 After a long discussion, he motioned for an intentional walk to Bench.
-A's catcher Gene Tenace stood to catch ball four, but at the last second returned to his crouch as Fingers delivered a strike on the outside corner.
+Athletics catcher Gene Tenace stood to catch ball four, but at the last second returned to his crouch as Fingers delivered a strike on the outside corner.
 Bench watched the pitch go by for strike three.

 Game 4

-A very pivotal game in the series, and it was Gene Tenace and Oakland non-starters who came through in the ninth inning to rally the Athletics to victory to put the A's up 3 games to 1.
+A very pivotal game in the series, and it was Gene Tenace and Oakland non-starters who came through in the ninth inning to rally the Athletics to victory to put the Athletics up 3 games to 1.

 The game was a pitchers' duel between a pair of left-handed starters: Cincinnati's Don Gullett and Oakland's Ken Holtzman.
 Through seven innings, the game's lone run was a result of a fifth-inning home run by Tenace, his third homer of the series.
-With two outs in the top of the eighth inning and Dave Concepción on second base, A's manager Dick Williams replaced Holtzman with left-hander Vida Blue to face left-handed hitters Joe Morgan and Bobby Tolan.
+With two outs in the top of the eighth inning and Dave Concepción on second base, Athletics manager Dick Williams replaced Holtzman with left-hander Vida Blue to face left-handed hitters Joe Morgan and Bobby Tolan.
 Blue walked Morgan and allowed a clutch two-run double to Tolan, giving Cincinnati the lead as the Reds seemed poised to tie the series at 2 games apiece.

-In the bottom of the ninth, however, with one out, the A's strung together four consecutive hits to score two runs.
+In the bottom of the ninth, however, with one out, the Athletics strung together four consecutive hits to score two runs.
 Pinch hitter Gonzalo Márquez singled, Tenace followed with a single, Don Mincher followed with another pinch-hit single scoring pinch-runner Allan Lewis to tie the game before a third pinch-hitter, Ángel Mangual, singled off Clay Carroll to score Tenace with the game-winner to put Oakland up three games to one.
 It was the first time that a team collected three pinch hits in the same World Series inning.